Self-Publishing a Family Memoir

 My final thoughts on this journey

 I admit to being something of a technophobe and I can’t pretend the typesetting process was exactly smooth and stress-free.
 I had hoped to take advantage of some of the forthcoming new features on the Reedsy Book Editor but a delayed release meant I did have to make a few compromises with the overall layout.
 However, after a few days of work I was hugely impressed by the final typeset manuscript.
-It looks indistinguishable from a book from any big five publisher (with all the take-overs and mergers, it’s probably down to three now) and sailed through the Createspace and Kindle Direct Publishing review process.
+It looks indistinguishable from a book from any big five publisher (with all the take-overs and mergers, it’s probably down to three now) and sailed through the Kindle Direct Publishing review process.

 What were, for me, the unforeseen advantages of self-publishing have been huge: creative control of my own work, choosing my own editor and designer and yes, compared to traditional publishing, which can take months – or years – even the speed of the process from word doc manuscript to e-book download and beautifully typeset, beautifully packaged paperback book!
 I would definitely recommend Reedsy and the self-publishing option to any new and aspiring authors and to grizzled old cynics alike.
 Two months ago, I swore blind I would never do it again, but now I’m already planning my next project, an anthology.